Drishyam 2 (2022 film): Production

 Drishyam 2 (2021) is the sequel to the original 2013 Malayalam film Drishyam (2013), and was released in February 2021.
-It was decided that the remake version of the Malayalam film in Hindi will be directed by Abhishek Pathak, after Nishikant Kamat, who directed the first instalment in 2015, passes away during the COVID-19 pandemic.
+It was decided that the remake version of the Malayalam film in Hindi will be directed by Abhishek Pathak, after Nishikant Kamat, who directed the first instalment in 2015, passed away during the COVID-19 pandemic.
 The film is produced by Panorama Studios and distributed by Yash Raj Films in association with Phars Film Co.
 LLC.

-Principal photography of the remake sequel commenced on 17 February 2022 in Mumbai and was extensively shot in Goa with Ajay Devgn and Shriya Saran.
+Principal photography commenced on 17 February 2022 in Mumbai and was extensively shot in Goa with Ajay Devgn and Shriya Saran.
 Tabu joined the cast on 26 April, and later on, Akshaye Khanna joined on 30 April.
 Filming was wrapped on 21 June 2022 in Hyderabad.

 Music

-The film's music is composed by Devi Sri Prasad and lyrics are written by Amitabh Bhattacharya.
+The film's music is composed by Devi Sri Prasad with lyrics are written by Amitabh Bhattacharya.
 The first single, "Saath Hum Rahein," was released on 1 November 2022.